aholachek/react-flip-toolkit/README.md

 However, if you are building particularly complex animations&mdash;ones that involve dozens of elements or large images&mdash; there are some additional strategies you can use to ensure performant animations.

 ### 1. `PureComponent`
-When you trigger a complex FLIP animation with react-flip-toolkit, React could be spending vital milliseconds doing unnecessary reconciliation work before allowing the animation to start.
+When you trigger a complex FLIP animation with `react-flip-toolkit`, React could be spending vital milliseconds doing unnecessary reconciliation work before allowing the animation to start.
 If you notice a slight delay between when the animation is triggered, and when it begins, this is probably the culprit.
 To short-circuit this possibly unnecessary work, try using [`PureComponent`](https://reactjs.org/docs/react-api.html#reactpurecomponent) for your animated elements, and seeing if you can refactor your code to minimize prop updates to animated children when an animation is about to occur.

 For example, in a hypothetical UI where you are animating the positions of several cards at once, you might want to update a `Card` component that looks like this: